Pharmacy: Pharmacists

 Pharmacists are healthcare professionals with specialized education and training who perform various roles to ensure optimal health outcomes for their patients through the quality use of medicines.
 Pharmacists may also be small business proprietors, owning the pharmacy in which they practice.
 Since pharmacists know about the mode of action of a particular drug, and its metabolism and physiological effects on the human body in great detail, they play an important role in optimization of drug treatment for an individual.

-Pharmacists are represented internationally by the International Pharmaceutical Federation (FIP).
+Pharmacists are represented internationally by the International Pharmaceutical Federation (FIP), an NGO linked with World Health Organization (WHO).
 They are represented at the national level by professional organisations such as the Royal Pharmaceutical Society in the UK, Pharmaceutical Society of Australia (PSA), Canadian Pharmacists Association (CPhA), Indian Pharmacist Association (IPA), Pakistan Pharmacists Association (PPA), American Pharmacists Association (APhA), and the Malaysian Pharmaceutical Society (MPS).

 In some cases, the representative body is also the registering body, which is responsible for the regulation and ethics of the profession.

 In the United States, specializations in pharmacy practice recognized by the Board of Pharmacy Specialties include: cardiovascular, infectious disease, oncology, pharmacotherapy, nuclear, nutrition, and psychiatry.
 The Commission for Certification in Geriatric Pharmacy certifies pharmacists in geriatric pharmacy practice.
 The American Board of Applied Toxicology certifies pharmacists and other medical professionals in applied toxicology.